 » A sunrise climb is a definite recommendation if the weather is nice.
 I was a bit exhausted after climbing Triglav the previous day but would have loved to experience a sunrise over Bled.

 » While the trail is mostly straightforward since there are sign markers and basically one main path, having a navigation app like Maps.me can be very helpful just in case you have any doubts.

 » Bring good walking or hiking shoes.
-While you may be in flip flops for most of your time around Bled, the hike up to the viewpoints requires sturdy footwear.
+While you may be in flip flops for some of your time around Bled, the hike up to the viewpoints requires sturdy footwear.

 » If I had to choose from one of the three viewpoints, I think I would need to go with Ojstrica due to its more “open” viewpoint area.
 I still loved checking out all three but if you are short on time, then that is the one I would recommend.